Skip to main content

 #

-there were a few other state machine driven systems in the game. due to having just worked on Squareforce before this game, I was used to unity’s FSM/mecanim system and did every state machine in the project myself.
+There were a few other state machine driven systems in the game.
+Due to having just worked on SQUAREFORCE before this game, I was used to Unity’s FSM/Mecanim system and made every FSM-driven system in the project myself.

 Loading Dynamic Content From the Server at Runtime